saeed-coditas/elasticsearch/README.md

 Q.1 What did you choose to automate the provisioning and bootstrapping of the instance?
 Why?

-    I.  Automation: I used Terraform for provisioning the AWS resource.
+    I.  For Automation: Used Terraform for provisioning the AWS resources.
     II.
-BootStraping: I used a Shell Scripting for configuring &  installing the elasticsearch.
+For BootStraping: Used a Shell Scripting for installing & configuring the elasticsearch.

 Q.2 How did you choose to secure ElasticSearch?
 Why?